 The beach does not have a reef, so if you want to go snorkeling you’re best to join a tour and head to some of the nearby dive spots.
 No need to bring your snorkel gear unless you plan to leave the resort.

-You can see the Cancun hotel zone in the horizon.
+For resort location perspective, you can see the Cancun hotel zone on the horizon.

 There are plenty of chairs, umbrellas, couches and loungers at the beach.

 Is the Grand at Moon Palace Family Friendly?